ashika29/ashika29/README.md

 👯 I’m looking to collaborate on a real-time decrbonization project in the farms!

-💬 Feel free to talk to me: about yourself, for motivation and healthy discussions on anything (tech to life, just anything 😉)
+💬 Feel free to talk to me about anything: yourself, for motivation and healthy discussions on anything (tech to life, just anything 😉)

 📫 You can reach me at sriashikaa299@hotmail.com